Curious where to eat in Dubrovnik on your next visit? In this post, we share the best restaurants in Dubrovnik for all budgets and travel styles.

 Glorijet

-If we had to choose only one restaurant in Dubrovnik that locals love, we would without a doubt choose the bistro Glorijet.
-Located next to the fish market, in Dubrovnik's Gruz neighborhood, Glorijet is the best place in Dubrovnik to eat fresh fish and seafood for an affordable price.
+Located next to the fish market, in Dubrovnik’s Gruz neighborhood, Glorijet is the best restaurant in Dubrovnik to eat fresh fish and seafood for an affordable price.
 Even local fishermen come to eat here!

 Sesame

 The menu is innovative and varied.
-It includes dishes like homemade pasta, cucumber gazpacho, fish en papillote, duck breasts, and even a few vegetarian choices like beetroot risotto, or crispy polenta with baba ganoush.
+It includes dishes like homemade pasta, fish en papillote, and even a few vegetarian choices like beetroot risotto, or crispy polenta with baba ganoush.

 Bistro Tavulin

-Bistro Tavulin is one of the Michelin-recommended places to eat in Dubrovnik.
+Bistro Tavulin is one of the Michelin-recommended Dubrovnik restaurants.

 Shizuku Japanese Cuisine